jacksund/simmate/docs/apps/badelf.md

 If you would prefer to have Simmate handle the VASP calculation, there are workflows that will first run the required DFT and then BadELF.

-These workflows are stored in the `Warren Lab` app because we are our lab's preferred VASP settings there.
+These workflows are stored in the `Warren Lab` app because we use our lab's preferred VASP settings there.
 View the `Warren Lab` app for more information and to see the workflows available.

 --------------------------------------------------------------------------------